Circumpolar Rock Garden

 (Wintercreeper) Fall 2002 in rock garden.
 From Rice

 Creek Gardens.
-2003 Leitners.
+A replacement in 2003 from Leitners.
 Stay tuned for updates.
 In

 the Euonymus species is a more bushy and large plant commonly